amdw/jianjin/README.md

 # Current status

-This software is currently still incomplete and should be considered to be in pre-alpha state.
-The interface is still changing a lot, and the data model is not yet fully developed.
-I apologise that this isn't much use yet, but I believe in [releasing early and often](http://www.catb.org/esr/writings/homesteading/cathedral-bazaar/ar01s04.html)!
+The software is basically usable in its current state.
+There are a lot more features to be added, and I can't promise the data model won't change in the future, but the features which exist are already useful.
+See [the list of issues](https://github.com/amdw/jianjin/issues) for the list of things I would still like to do.

 # Installing and running